JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_4.md

 Jesus said: 'Your forebears feared God because he was mighty and mysterious.
 You shall adore him because he is magnificent in love, plenteous in mercy, and glorious in truth.'

-"I have come into the world…"
+“I have come into the world…”

 'I have come into the world to put love in the place of fear, joy in the place of sorrow, confidence in the place of dread, loving service and appreciative worship in the place of slavish bondage and meaningless ceremonies.'